About Parker Archival Services

 My qualifications include:

-- Over three years of experience working in archives and cultural institutions (Jewish Museum and Archives, Vancouver Holocaust Education Center, University of Victoria Special Collections & University Archives, and Museum of Anthropology) as a student archives assistant or digitization assistant.
+- Over four years of experience working in archives and cultural institutions (Jewish Museum and Archives, Vancouver Holocaust Education Center, University of Victoria Special Collections & University Archives, and Museum of Anthropology) as a student archives assistant or digitization assistant.

 - Training in the preservation, care and handling of archival materials and museum objects.